spryker/documentation/202009.0/46de7d30-57aa-4d02-9fc2-cace9bc4fa1a.md

 ## Next steps

 After you’ve found the reference of the customer you want to assist, impersonate the customer to perform any actions available to them.
-See [\[WIP\] Impersonating customers as an agent assist](https://documentation.spryker.com/docs/impersonating-customers-as-an-agent-assist) for details.
+See [ Impersonating customers as an agent assist](https://documentation.spryker.com/docs/impersonating-customers-as-an-agent-assist) for details.